MCP Integration

 Fixing

-Someone (or an AI) is working on it
+An AI assistant is working on it

 Resolved